-The Plan Covers In-Network Providers Out-of-Network Providers Prescription drugs Prescribed drug therapy supplies including, but not limited to blood/urine testing tabs/strips, needles and syringes, lancets Prescription drugs that are self-administered and do not require the services of a health care professional, In-Network Providers Please refer to "Prescription Drug Benefits" in "Benefit Overview" Out-of-Network Providers Please refer to "Prescription Drug Benefits" in "Benefit Overview" except for designated specialty drugs (see "Notes" below) Affordable Care Act (ACA) preventive covered prescription drugs.
+The Plan Covers In-Network Providers Out-of-Network Providers Prescription drugs Please refer to "Prescription Drug Please refer to "Prescription Drug Prescribed drug therapy supplies including, but not limited to blood/urine testing tabs/strips, needles and syringes, lancets Benefits" in "Benefit Overview" Benefits" in "Benefit Overview" Prescription drugs that are self-administered and do not require the services of a health care professional, except for designated specialty drugs (see "Notes" below) Affordable Care Act (ACA) preventive covered prescription drugs.
 Please refer to: bluecrossmn.com/individualdruglist2024 for the list of covered drugs FDA-approved tobacco cessation drugs and products, subject to limitations below Oral, transdermal, injectable, and barrier contraceptives for women of reproductive capacity, not otherwise described below Designated specialty drugs purchased through a participating specialty pharmacy network supplier Retail pharmacy vaccine program certain eligible vaccines administered at a participating retail pharmacy (see "Notes" below)

 - 1. The covered drug list is available at bluecrossmn.com/individualdruglist2024 or by calling Customer Service at the telephone number on the back of your ID card. - 2.
-Insulin listed on tier 1 and tier 2 of the covered drug list are covered at zero cost-sharing. - Covered prescription drugs include drugs listed in your health plan's covered drug list; including compounded medications, consisting of the mixture of at least two or more FDA-approved prescription drugs/medications.
+Insulin listed on tier 1 and tier 2 of the covered drug list are covered at zero cost-sharing. - 3.
+Covered prescription drugs include drugs listed in your health plan's covered drug list; including compounded medications, consisting of the mixture of at least two or more FDA-approved prescription drugs/medications.
 (Please refer to "Terms You Should Know"). - 4.
 The Blue Plus covered drug list is list of Food & Drug Administration (FDA) approved prescription drugs selected for their quality, safety, and effectiveness.
 It includes products in every major therapeutic category.
 The list was developed by the Blue Plus Pharmacy and Therapeutics Committee made up of clinical pharmacists and physicians and may, from time to time, be revised by the committee.
 This list can change throughout the year.
 Enrollees affected by a higher cost prescription drug tier change or removal of a drug from the covered drug list will receive 30 days' advance written notice of the change.
 If the prescribing health care provider believes that you need coverage for a prescription drug subject to changes in your specified covered drug list, there is a process to request an exception.
 The health care provider must submit a written exception request to us. - 5.
 Some medications may be subject to a quantity limitation per day supply or to a maximum dosage per day.